fivdi/i2c-bus/README.md

 # i2c-bus

-I2C serial bus access with **Node.js** on Linux boards like the Raspberry Pi, C.H.I.P., BeagleBone or Intel Edison.
-All methods have asynchronous and synchronous forms.
+I2C serial bus access with **Node.js** on Linux boards like the Raspberry Pi or BeagleBone.
+The i2c-bus API supports promises and async/await, asynchronous callbacks and synchronous execution.

 i2c-bus supports Node.js versions 6, 8, 10 and 12.

+The fs.promises API provides an alternative set of asynchronous file system methods that return Promise objects rather than using callbacks.
+The API is accessible via require('fs').promises.

 ## Contents